-Summary
+2. Summary

-It has been demonstrated that there is a functional requirement for a second dwelling on the farmstead and the financial test has been satisfied.
-Nonetheless the proposed siting of the dwelling on elevated land on the edge of the village means that the dwelling would break the skyline and it would not relate well to the other buildings on the farm.
+3. It has been demonstrated that there is a functional requirement for a second dwelling on the farmstead and the financial test has been satisfied.
+There is no other, more suitable site on the holding.
+Nonetheless, as amended, the proposed siting of the dwelling on elevated land on the edge of the village means that the dwelling would break the skyline and it would not relate well to the other buildings on the farm.
 Consequently the proposals would cause harm to the valued landscape character of the National Park.

-Site and Surroundings
+4. Site and Surroundings

-- 2. Manifold Farm is located on the southern edge of the village of Wetton.
-It is a large mixed dairy and beef farm with 48.5 hectares owned and 44.5 hectares rented on a 'succession' tenancy from Chatsworth Estate. - 3.
+- 5. Manifold Farm is located on the southern edge of the village of Wetton.
+It is a large mixed dairy and beef farm with 48.5 hectares owned and 44.5 hectares rented on a 'succession' tenancy from Chatsworth Estate. - 6.
 The site is located outside of the Wetton Conservation Area.
-A public right of way runs in a north-south orientation along the western side of the farm building group. - 4.
-Accommodation at the site currently consists of a detached farmhouse which was erected following planning permission granted in 1978.
-The house is located at the northern corner of the farm building group.
+A public right of way runs in a north-south orientation along the western side of the farm building group. - 7.
+Accommodation at the site currently consists of a detached farmhouse which was erected following the grant of planning permission in 1978.
+The house is located at the northern corner of the farm building group, close to the road.
 There is a significant range of modern farm buildings arranged to the south of the farmhouse.

-Proposal
+8. Proposal

-- 5. Full planning permission is sought for the erection of a second agricultural workers dwelling.
-The dwelling would be located within a field parcel beyond the south western edge of the existing farm building group. - 6.
+- 9. Full planning permission is sought for the erection of a second agricultural workers dwelling.
+The dwelling would be located within a field parcel beyond the south western edge of the existing farm building group. - 10.
 The dwelling would be single storey, with an L-shaped footprint.
 It would have three bedrooms.
 It would be constructed in natural limestone with gritstone quoins, under a blue clay tiled roof.
 Two parking spaces would be provided to the east of the dwelling.

-RECOMMENDATION:
+11. RECOMMENDATION:

-That the application be REFUSED for the following reasons:
+12. That the application be REFUSED for the following reasons: